 The human element of AI

-A byproduct of upskilling staff has been the emergence of the AI Trainer, a burgeoning new profession within the virtual assistant-supported customer interaction workplace.
-A role pioneered by boost.ai, AI Trainers are one of the key tenets of conversational AI, responsible for ensuring that the underlying systems of a virtual assistant can understand how to accurately translate customer queries into actionable outcomes.
+A byproduct of upskilling staff has been the emergence of the AI Trainer, a burgeoning new profession within the virtual agent-supported customer interaction workplace.
+A role pioneered by boost.ai, AI Trainers are one of the key tenets of conversational AI, responsible for ensuring that the underlying systems of a virtual agent can understand how to accurately translate customer queries into actionable outcomes.

 This is a sentiment clearly echoed by Matin when speaking about competency changes within his organization.
 “Many of our customer support staff have a unique skill set because they understand the semantics of how people actually ask questions,” he adds, “If you couple that with the relatively high complexity of products you have in a bank then you have the perfect fit for an AI Trainer.”